mjt-books/python-book/chapters/chapter-19.md

    - Does the loss curve match what you saw in the logs?
    - Is there any obvious bug (e.g., flat or increasing loss) that you would have missed without the plot?

+**Optional enhancements:**
-Optional: Add a `run_id` column and run the script twice with different configs, then plot both runs on the same chart.
+- Add a `run_id` column and run the script twice with different configs, then plot both runs on the same chart.
+- Push the metrics into TensorBoard or a hosted tracker to compare runs across different machines (local vs cluster).

 ### 3. Capture a short profiler trace for your training step

-**Goal:** Integrate a profiling mode that writes a trace artifact for a short window of steps.
+**Goal (optional enhancement):** Integrate a profiling mode that writes a trace artifact for a short window of steps.

 1. Add a flag or environment variable (e.g., `--mode profile` or `PROFILE_TRAINING=1`) to your training script.